 To be eligible for DSS at LSCO, a student must:

-Provide sufficient and current documentation in the form of an evaluation performed by a qualified professional to the DSS office.
+• Provide sufficient and current documentation from a qualified professional to the DSS office.

 Lamar State College - Port Arthur